At a Glance

 - Company: Join a global broking house known for its collaborative culture and innovative technology.

-- Benefits: Enjoy a competitive salary, bonuses, and impressive company benefits including a strong pension scheme.
+- Benefits: Enjoy a flexible work location, competitive salary, bonuses, and a strong pension plan.

-- Why this job: Work with prestigious clients and have opportunities for career progression in a supportive environment.
+- Why this job: Work with prestigious clients and a supportive team, with opportunities for career progression.

-- Qualifications: Experience in commercial covers and strong communication skills are essential; industry experience is a plus.
+- Qualifications: Experience in commercial covers and strong communication skills are essential.

 The predicted salary is between 30000 - 50000 £ per year.